What does the service do?

 If your child has an education, health and care plan, if appropriate, it may be possible to agree on the involvement of our team.
 This could be anything from annual monitoring and advice, to regular teaching.

 We usually arrange our meetings in your child’s school, so that school staff can attend as well, but we can arrange to see you at home or at one of our offices around the city if you prefer.

 NB October 2020 - Due to Covid 19 restrictions, meetings are being held remotely via Microsoft Teams or Zoom.

 How are people who use the service involved in decisions and kept informed?

 We put children and young people at ease by explaining what our work will involve, why we are doing it and what will happen next.
 They always have opportunity to ask us questions.
-You will receive a copy of any reports that we write and can discuss the findings with school staff or us directly.
+You can obtain a copy of any reports that we write from school and can discuss the findings with school staff or us directly.
 If necessary, we can arrange for a translator to help you understand any part of the process and you are welcome to bring along a friend or relative if it would help you feel more comfortable.

 Schools are invited annually to give feedback about our service via an online survey.

 How do I give a compliment or make a complaint about your service?